Complete Guide to TOPIK - Self Study Package BX0121

 기분도 안 좋고, 비도 내리고 해서 안 갔어.

-In the most literal sense it would mean : I didn't even feel good, it was even raining so I didn't go.
+In the most literal sense: I didn't even feel good, and it was even raining, so I didn’t go.

-In the most literal sense it would mean : It was even raining, even wind was blowing so I didn't go.
+In the most literal sense: It was even raining, and the wind was even blowing, so I didn’t go.

 To understand TOPIK Test structure, application process, Levels and Passing scores etc. check these pages: